Tips & Tricks for Your Hawaii Engagement Session

 If You Aint Having Fun, You Aint Doing It Right

-Let me be really clear here: Your engagement session should be FUN!
+Let me be really clear here: Your Oahu engagement photographer should be FUN!
 No pressure, no expectation, no perfectionism...
 On your wedding day you’ll be crunched for time, you won't want your dress to get dirty and there will be a thousand demands on your time and attention.
-Your engagement session, however, is a chance for both of you to get to know your photographer (hopefully, me!), get comfortable with being in front of a camera, and learn how to have FUN being playfully romantic in front of the camera.
-Of course, your wedding day will be awesome, but it can make a huge difference to have a great engagement session with the right engagement photographer before that big day!
+Your engagement photo session, however, is a chance for both of you to get to know your engagement photographer (hopefully, me!), get comfortable with being in front of a camera, and learn how to have FUN being playfully romantic in front of the camera.
+Of course, your wedding day will be awesome, but it can make a huge difference to have a great engagement session with the right Oahu engagement photographer before that big day!
 By the day of their wedding, couples that have had an engagement session with me know to what to expect, what to do and thus feel much more relaxed for their wedding photos - and boy, does it show!

 It's okay to be a little nervous & uncomfortable at first

 I mean, HELLO!, it's not like any of us are professional models and stand around looking perfect all day. :-) The good news is that you don't need to know a single thing!
 It's MY job to show you how to pose, what to do with your hands and help you relax.
 For the first 20 minutes or so, you WILL feel a bit nervous and uncomfortable.
 That's normal and to be expected.
 EVERYONE does.
-Put ME in front of the camera, and I do too. :-) Before the session begins, I will go over four of the most basic poses, along with several variations that you can easily adapt and make your own.
+Put ME in front of the camera, and I do too. :-) Before your Oahu engagement photography session begins, I will go over four of the most basic poses, along with several variations that you can easily adapt and make your own.
 You will be amazed at how quickly you get comfortable and - gasp - even start to have fun!
 I think it's particularly funny when the eye-rolling, reluctant groom-to-be is dragged to the shoot only to end up being the one calling for "just one more photo."

 What to Wear

 Easy answer: whatever makes you both feel the most comfortable and attractive.
 After that I recommend planning on coordinating your outfits, not matching.
 You want to complement each other, not blend together.
 Think in terms of contrast and color.
-Bright, bold colors work really well for Hawaii beach and sunset photography sessions, helping make you POP out of the scene.
+Bright, bold colors work really well for Hawaii beach and sunset engagement photography sessions, helping make you POP out of the scene.
 Black usually doesn't that good on the beach unless it's a formal portrait.
 White works if you have a tan or warm-toned skin, and seldom looks good if you're really pale unless it's paired with something colorful, or accessories like leis, flower bouquets, ribbons, etc. Try to stay away from busy stripes, logos or fad clothing...you want images that are timeless and will still look good 20 years from now.
 The easiest way to see what works well and what doesn't is to look thru all the photos on this site at what people are wearing and notice what you like.
-Never hesitate to ask your photographer if you're not sure.
+Never hesitate to ask your engagement photographer if you're not sure.
 That's what we're here for!

 Below are two good examples of why I DON'T recommend wearing ALL white, or matching each other.
 Contrast and bright, bold, complementary colors make the second family POP out of the scene so much stronger, IMHO.